zezhou-zhang/Linux_FileSystem_Silmulation/README.md

 My redundant block storage should follow the general approach described for RAID-5.
 I distribute data and parity information across servers, at the granularity of the block size from my configuration file.

+All the Functions of My Project:
+1. RAID-5 function in filesystem, which can allow random 1 server fail-stop.
+2. RAID-5 function in filesystem, which can allow recovering the data block for read function after corrupting data block in one disk.
+3. RAID-1 function in filesystem, which can allow random 1 server fail-stop.
+4. RAID-1 function in filesystem, which can allow recovering the data block for read function after corrupting data block in one disk.